CHANGE-Lab/traits-review/README.md

 traits_review_nmds_2.Rmd == workflow for ordination and nMDS figures for secondary traits classification dataset

-##NOTE, that traits_review_nmds_2.Rmd + traits_review_datamanip.Rmd are needed to troubleshoot problems with outliers in the secondary traits classification dataset
-##But there is code in other documents if we want to dive into this, I'll need to clean that up.
+## NOTE, that traits_review_nmds_2.Rmd + traits_review_datamanip.Rmd are needed to troubleshoot problems with outliers in the secondary traits classification dataset.
+But there is code in other documents if we want to dive into this, I'll need to clean that up.